MikroElektronika/mikrosdk_click_v2/clicks/environment3/details.md

 ## Example Description

-> This example demonstrates the use of Environment 3 click board.
+> This example demonstrates the use of Environment 3 Click board.

 **The demo application is composed of two sections :**